pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Function:

-Quality control of raw/altered data from high throughput sequencing.
-FastQC is a java based program designed to perform a quality control analysis on your reads to identify any issues in the sequencing tool (eg. read quality decreases at the end of every read) / or in your starting library material.
+FastQC is a java based program designed to perform a quality control analysis on your reads to identify any issues that occurred during high throughput sequencing (eg. read quality decreases at the end of every read) / or in your starting library material.

 Use: